souzavinny/rollups-deployment/README.md

 ## Published DApps

-Cartesi is providing hosting of Cartesi node for the backend of decentralized application.
+Cartesi is running Cartesi Nodes for decentralized applications.
+In the future, other node runners will also run their nodes and validate DApps.
 The implementation and hosting of a frontend is not in the scope of this service.
-Find below web applications implemented and hosted by the community:
+Find below DApps implemented and hosted by the community:

 - Calculator: https://web3calculator-stg.surge.sh/
 - Iris flower ML classification: https://irisclassifier-stg.surge.sh/